Instructional Technology, (Online) Ed.S.

 The Education Specialist Program in Instructional Technology is a 100% online program utilizing a variety of Web-based technologies for learning activities, including Folio.

 The Instructional Technology Ed.S. program functions as a single cohort.
-Beginning Fall 2016 candidates will be admitted once yearly for Fall semester.
+Candidates are admitted once yearly to begin each Fall semester.
 Each cohort of candidates will progress through their Ed.S. coursework as a group.
 This will provide a support system and a method for candidates to interact with each other throughout their program of study.

 Applicants may be approved for provisional admission based on the quality of the admission material presented.
 Provisional students must earn grades of “B” or higher in their first nine (9) hours of course work after admission and meet any other stipulations outlined by the department to be converted to regular status